unspecifiedcoder/GhostLaunch/README.md

 The process is divided into three main phases:

-1.  ** funding Phase (Private) 🕵️**: Investors convert a public ERC20 token (e.g., `TEST`) into its private eERC-20 equivalent.
+1.  **Funding Phase (Private) 🕵️**: Investors convert a public ERC20 token (e.g., `TEST`) into its private eERC-20 equivalent.
 They then contribute these private tokens to the IDO's vault address.
 On-chain observers can see that a transfer occurred, but not the amount.
 2.  **Tally Phase (Off-Chain) 🧮**: After the funding period ends, the project owner uses a secure key to decrypt the incoming private transfers.
 They tally the contributions, calculate the corresponding project token allocations, and build a Merkle tree of the final results.
 3.  **Claim Phase (Public)  दावा**: The owner publishes the Merkle root on the `IDO` smart contract.
 This locks in the sale results.
 Investors can then use their Merkle proof to publicly claim their share of the new project token (`MPT`).